Geometric pressure for multimodal maps of the interval: More on generalized multimodal maps

+2. If no periodic point in $\partial \hI_K$ is accumulated (from outside $\hI_K$) by a sequence of periodic points of the same period that are not hyperbolic repelling, then there exists $g$ as above such that $g=f$ on a neighbourhood of $\hI_K$. \end{lemm}

 \begin{proof} We already know that there are no periodic orbits in $\hI_K\setminus K$.
-Extend $f$ to $C^r$\, $g:I\to I$ so that the extension has only non-flat critical points and $g(\partial I)\subset \partial I$.
+Extend $f$ from a neighbourhood of $\hI_K$ to $g:I\to I$ of class $C^r$, so that the extension has only non-flat critical points and $g(\partial I)\subset \partial I$.
 Using \cite[Ch.
-IV, Theorem B]{dMvS} we can correct $g$ outside of $\hI_K$, so that there is only finite number of attracting or one-side attracting periodic orbits, compare Proof of Proposition~\ref{reduce} above.
-By Kupka-Smale Theorem we can smoothly perturb $g$, outside $\hI_K$, so that outside $K$ all repelling periodic orbits are hyperbolic and there are no indifferent periodic orbits.
+IV, Theorem B]{dMvS} we can correct $g$ outside of $\hI_K$, so that there is only finite number of periodic orbits that are not hyperbolic repelling, compare Proof of Proposition~\ref{reduce} above.
+If the condition 2. is satisfied then it is sufficient to correct $g$ only outside a neighbourhood of $\hI_K$.